-Design-centric businesses have an opportunity to minimise product and supply chain cost, improve supply chain agility and minimise supply chain risk
+Design-centric businesses have an opportunity to minimise supply chain costs, improve supply chain agility and minimise supply chain risk

 Professor Omera Khan.

-The ‘4Cs’ is a model that I have developed to build a design-centric business.
-This sets out the guiding organisational principles necessary to optimally align product design with the supply chain.
+The ‘4Cs’ is a model that I have developed to build a sustainable design-centric business.
+This sets out the guiding organisational principles necessary to optimally align product design with the supply chain and reduce sustainability risks at the drawing board.
+Decisions we take on packaging for example, or on sourcing and manufacturing will have huge implications to the transport intensity of our supply chains.

 Cooperation in the extended enterprise.